Skip to Content (custom)

 Developing Good Wave-Riding Form

 In Epiq’s fifteen-year history of assisting corporate legal departments, never has there been such extensive experimentation with a fast-evolving set of technologies.
-This is a time to lean into intrapreneurial skills — helping the organization innovate without developing change fatigue.
+This is a time to lean into intrapreneurial skills — helping the organisation innovate without developing change fatigue.

 The following tips may be helpful to those wishing to ride the AI wave toward more efficient legal solutions.